2013 Global Operations Support and Compliance Forum

 Johns Hopkins University

-SHOW FULL BIO » Karen is a seasoned non-proft finance professional having worked in the sector for 25 years, 16 of which have been in central and school-level financial roles at Stanford University.
-For the past six years at Stanford, she has been responsible for the start-up and build-out of a business services and compliance infrastructure to support university activities outside of the United States.
+SHOW FULL BIO » Karen is a seasoned non-proft finance professional having worked in the sector for 25+ years, 20 of which have been in central and school-level financial roles at Stanford University.
+In 2014, she was named Treasurer of Stanford, with responsibility for treasury and global business services functions.
+Prior to that, for the past 8 years she was responsible for the start-up and establishment of business services and compliance infrastructure to support Stanford's global activities.
 Raised in South Africa, she graduated from Cambridge University, UK and trained as a Chartered Accountant with PW (now PwC), London.
-She is married with two children aged 12 and 7, and lives in the SF Bay Area.
+She is married with two children (15 and 10) , and lives in the SF Bay Area.

 SHOW FULL BIO » Steve Kenney is currently the Chief Administrative Officer (CAO) for the Weill Cornell Medical College in Qatar (WCMC-Q).
 He has 20 years of international development experience working in more than 30 countries throughout Central and Eastern Europe, Central Asia, the Middle East, and Russia.
 Prior to joining WCMC-Q, he served as vice president for finance at the American University of Beirut (AUB).
 His first international post was in 1991, when he was appointed by the University of Maine as the founding Chief Financial Officer for their joint initiative in Eastern Europe, the American University of Bulgaria (AUBG).
 Steve graduated from the University of Maine with a B.S. in Business Administration and an MBA.
 He is a CPA and has held several other professional certifications (CIA, CISA and CFE) during his career.